Cherokee Parent Handbook

-Halfway through the nine week grading period, a midterm report will be sent home.
-The report alerts parents to problems that need correcting such as unfinished assignments, schoolwork to be made up, behavior issues, etc. The midterm should be signed and returned.
+Halfway through the nine-week grading period, a midterm report will be sent home.
+The report provides parents with a snapshot of how their child is performing; as well as, alerting parents to problems that need correcting such as unfinished assignments, schoolwork to be made up, behavior issues, etc. The midterm should be signed and returned.

 All school-wide correspondence and notices will be sent home on Wednesdays and many teachers will also send graded work home on that day.
 Please check your child’s backpack on Wednesday so you can keep up with school events.